BudgetAirpods/InsanityRemastered/README.md

 ### Gaining Sanity:
    - Flashlights will reduce the sanity drain amount when turned on, making them really useful in this mod.
    - Being around players will allow your sanity to regen when inside the facility.
 Better buddy up!
-   - (PLANNED)Consuming pills will reset your insanity level entirely.
+   - Consuming pills will reset your insanity level entirely.
-   - (WILL ADD SOON) Being near any light source will also reduce sanity loss.
+   - (PLANNED) Being near any light source will also reduce sanity loss.

 **There are now three levels of insanity.
 High, Medium, and Low.**
    - As your insanity level progresses, you will experience more intense hallucinations.